Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: The Surr-NAS-Bench-DARTS Dataset

-We now analyze the collected dataset for NAS-Bench-301 to gain some understanding of the influence of the cell topology and the operations on the performance of the architectures in the DARTS search space in our setting.
-The discovered properties of the search space then inform our choice of metrics for the evaluation of different surrogate models.
+In this section, we investigate the influence of the cell topology and the operations on the performance of the architectures in our setting.
+The discovered properties of the search space inform our choice of metrics for the evaluation of different surrogate models.

-We now study how validation error depends on the depth of architectures.
-Figure~\ref{fig:exp:data_statistics:cell_depth:val_vs_cell_depth} visualizes the performance distribution for the normal and reduction cell depth\footnote{We follow the definition of cell depth used by~\citet{Shu2020Understanding}, i.e. the length of the longest simple path through the cell.} via violin plots which approximate empirical distributions with a kernel density estimation~\citep{hwang1994nonparametric}.
-From the plot we can infer that the performance distributions for the normal and reduction cell are similar for the same cell depth.
+First, we study how the validation error depends on the depth of architectures.
+Figure~\ref{fig:exp:data_statistics:cell_depth:val_vs_cell_depth} visualizes the performance distribution of normal and reduction cells of different depth\footnote{We follow the definition of cell depth used by~\cite{Shu2020Understanding}, i.e. the length of the longest simple path through the cell.} by approximating empirical distributions with a kernel density estimation used in violin plots~\citep{hwang1994nonparametric}.
+We observe that the performance distributions are similar for the normal and reduction cells with the same cell depth.
 Although cells of all depths can reach high performances, shallower cells seem slightly favored.
 Note that these observations are subject to changes in the hyperparameter setting, e.g. training for more epochs may render deeper cells more competitive.
+The best-found architecture features a normal and reduction cell of depth 4.
+Color-coding the cell depth in our t-SNE projection also confirms that the t-SNE analysis captures the cell depth well as a structural property (c.f.
+Figure~\ref{fig:exp:data_statistics:tsne:cell_depth}).
+It also reinforces that the search space is well-covered.

-The best found architecture has a normal and reduction cell of depth 4.
-We also show the distribution of normal and reduction cell depths evaluated by each optimizer in Figure~\ref{fig:app:op_type_vs_val_error} in the appendix.
+We also show the distribution of normal and reduction cell depths of each optimizer in Figure~\ref{fig:app:op_type_vs_val_error} to get a sense for the diversity between the discovered architectures.
+We observe that DARTS and BANANAS generally find architectures with a shallow reduction cell and a deeper normal cell, while the reverse is true for RE.
+DE, TPE, COMBO and RS appear to find normal and reduction cells with similar cell depth.